Mandatory Player Assessments

 - Personal glove

-Arrive 10 minutes prior to your assessement time and sign in with the UBC staff member outside the facility at the North entrance to the UBC Baseball Rose Indoor Facility.
+Arrive 10 minutes prior to your assessement time and sign in with the UBC staff member at the North entrance to the UBC Baseball Rose Indoor Facility.
 3085 Wesbrook Mall, Vancouver, BC V6T 1Z3

 - Assessments are 30 minutes in length.